choderalab/fragmenter_data/README.md

 ## Manifest
 * `fragmenter-manuscript-figures/` - scripts and data used for the final figures that made it into the first manuscript (https://chayast.github.io/frag-manuscript/).
 * `wbo-manuscript-figures/` - scripts and data used for the final figures that made it into the second manuscript (https://chayast.github.io/wbo-manuscript/) (WIP)
-* `exhaustive_fragmentation/` - scripts and figures for generating the benchmark validation set for `fragmenter` (used for first manuscript).
+* `combinatorial_fragmentation/` - scripts and figures for generating the benchmark exhaustive fragmentation validation set for `fragmenter` (used for first manuscript).
 * `phenyl_benchmark/` - scripts and figures for the phenyl set and biphenyl motivational example.
 This set explores how Wiber bond orders change with changes in chemical environment of remote substituents at least 2 bonds away.
 The set was initially inspired by the [Hammet equation](https://en.wikipedia.org/wiki/Hammett_equation) (used for second manuscript).